 - 1. On the menu bar, click Policies and Profiles. - 2.
 Click Certificates > SCEP. - 3.
 Click +. - 4.
 Type a name and description for the profile.
 Each certificate profile must have a unique name. - 5.
-In the URL field, type the URL for the SCEP service.
-The URL should include the protocol, FQDN, port number, and SCEP path. - 6.
-In the Instance name field, type the instance name for the CA. - 7.
-In the Certification authority connection drop-down list, perform one of the following actions: - To use an Entrust connection that you configured, click the appropriate connection.
+In the Certificate authority connection drop-down list, perform one of the following actions: - To use an Entrust connection that you configured, click the appropriate connection.
 In the Profile dropdown list, click a profile.
 Specify the values for the profile. - To use an OpenTrust connection that you configured, click the appropriate connection.
 In the Profile dropdown list, click a profile.
 Specify the values for the profile. - The following settings in the SCEP profile do not apply to OpenTrust client certificates: Key usage, Extended key usage, Subject, and SAN. - To use another CA, click Generic.
 In the SCEP challenge type drop-down list, select Static or Dynamic and specify the required settings for the challenge type.